Kolman-Freecss/DevOps-Jenkins-Shellscripting/README.md

 # DevOps with focus Jenkins

-This project is a repository to show the DevOps process with a focus on Jenkins.
+This project is a repository to show the DevOps process with top tech stack.

 - Jenkins set up with docker-compose
 - Automatization Jenkins jobs with Python.
 - Integration Jenkins with AWS
+- Terraform to create infrastructure on AWS with Jenkins

 ## Index